GreatCowBASIC/Help/output/md/hsergetnum.md

   Do forever
     'wait for char from UART
     'HSerReceive InChar
-    HSerGetNum myNum,2    'from usart 2
+    HSerGetNum myNum,2    'from usart 2          ' <<< the HSerGetNum instruction
     HSerPrint myNum,1            ' send out usart 1
     HSerPrint myNum,2        'send out usart 2
     HSerPrintCRLF 1,2        'send one CRLF out usart 2 HserPrintCRLF 1,1        ‘send one CRLF out usart 1 loop
 ```

+<span class="strong">**Key line:**</span> `HSerGetNum myNum,2` — blocks
+while reading ASCII digit characters from USART 2, ignoring any
+non-digit input, until it sees the terminating carriage return, then
+stores the assembled number in the word variable `myNum`.

 <span class="strong">**Example:**</span> This program receives number on
 serial port 1 and displays.
 This example shows using a Long as the input